react-navigation/react-navigation/packages/react-native-tab-view/README.md

 Position of the tab bar in the tab view.
 Possible values are `'top'` and `'bottom'`.
 Defaults to `'top'`.

+##### `lazy`

+Boolean indicating whether to lazily render the scenes.
+By default all scenes are rendered to provide a smoother swipe experience.
+But you might want to defer the rendering of unfocused scenes until the user sees them.
+To enable lazy rendering, set `lazy` to `true`.

+When you enable `lazy`, the unfocused screens will usually take some time to render when they come into focus.
+You can use the `renderLazyPlaceholder` prop to customize what the user sees during this short period.

+##### `renderLazyPlaceholder`

+Callback which returns a custom React Element to render for routes that haven't been rendered yet.
+Receives an object containing the route as the argument.
+The `lazy` prop also needs to be enabled.

+This view is usually only shown for a split second.
+Keep it lightweight.

+By default, this renders `null`.

 ##### `swipeEnabled`

 Boolean indicating whether to enable swipe gestures.
 Swipe gestures are enabled by default.
 Passing `false` will disable swipe gestures, but the user can still switch tabs by pressing the tab bar.